roderickjackson-bradley/socket_io_app/work/w07/d2/01-python-intro/python-intro.md

 # multiline comment
 ```

+Multiline comments are often used to document what a function or module does, therefore, they are sometimes referred to as _docstrings_.

 ### Python Variables

 Variables in Python work in much the same way that variables work in JavaScript.